-In 2011, the Compensation Committee agreed that beginning with the 2011 award, Dr. Vagelos' target grant would be equal to ten times the annual grant for a non-employee member of the Board of Directors, setting his target award currently at 150,000 stock options.
-On December 16, 2011, the Compensation Committee granted Dr. Vagelos stock options to purchase 250,000 shares of common stock, at an exercise price of \$52.03 per share, the fair market value per share of our common stock on the date of grant.
-In making this greater than target award, the Compensation Committee took into consideration the Company's past compensation practices and Dr. Vagelos' active involvement in and significant contributions to the Company in 2011.
+In 2011, the Compensation Committee agreed Dr. Vagelos' target grant would be equal to ten times the annual grant for a non-employee member of the Board of Directors, setting his target award currently at 150,000 stock options.
+On December 14, 2012, the Compensation Committee granted Dr. Vagelos stock options to purchase 150,000 shares of common stock, at an exercise price of \$179.13 per share, the fair market value per share of our common stock on the date of grant.
 The stock option award granted to Dr. Vagelos vests ratably over four years subject to his continued service and contains change of control provisions identical to the ones described above for stock option grants to non-employee directors made since 2010.
 Pursuant to the terms of his employment agreement, if Dr. Vagelos dies or is disabled during the term of his employment, all stock options granted to him by the Company will immediately become vested and exercisable.

-The following table and explanatory footnotes provide information with respect to compensation paid to Dr. Vagelos and each non-employee director for their service in 2011 in accordance with the policies, plans, and employment agreement described above:
+The following table and explanatory footnotes provide information with respect to compensation paid to Dr. Vagelos and each nonemployee director for their service in 2012 in accordance with the policies, plans, and employment agreement described above: